Christina Poon

 For the Future

-• Work with deaf consultant and developers in the design process, to further develop the technical feasibility
+Work with deaf consultants and developers in the design process, to further develop the technical feasibility.